We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Dry mouth is usually a temporary and treatable condition.
 In most cases, you can prevent and relieve symptoms of dry mouth at home by doing one or more of the following:

-- sipping water often
+- sipping water throughout the day

 - sucking on ice cubes

-- limiting your salt and sugar intake
+- limiting salt and sugar intake

 - using a humidifier in your bedroom when you sleep